Brandeis International Business School

 Beta Gamma Sigma Scholarship

-Recognizes students in the MA, Accelerated MA, MBA, MSBA, MSF and dual degree programs who are members of Beta Gamma Sigma (BGS) with a tuition scholarship in the amount of 25%.
+Recognizes students in the MA, Accelerated MA, MBA, MSBA, MSF and dual degree programs who are members of Beta Gamma Sigma (BGS) with a tuition scholarship in the amount of 25 percent.
 BGS members should contact the Admissions Office to obtain their application fee waiver.

 Brandeis Alumni Scholarship

-Recognizes outstanding Brandeis University alumni applying to one of our graduate programs.
+Recognizes outstanding Brandeis University alumni applying to one of our graduate programs with a guaranteed scholarship of 25 percent of the tuition of their intended program.

 Brandeis-Point Foundation Scholarship